 Seattle is one of the most eye-catching cities in the world located in the United States of America.
 This fantastic city is like a breathtaking painting on the heart of the Earth.
 The word Seattle is derived from the name of an American Indian.
 This beautiful city takes advantage of elated skyscrapers and remarkable landmarks to draw adventurer tourists.
 The colorful hills across the endless beaches, the alluring romantic beach locations, and the live music shows make Seattle the best tourist destination.
 The eye-catching Seattle attractions such as the great environment paved the way to call it Emerald City.
 Seattle, which shines like an emerald on the chest of Washington state, provides memorable moments for tourists.
 This seaport city, which is called Queen City, offers the most beautiful view, including evergreen forests, historical buildings, and attractive landmarks.
 If you are going to celebrate your wedding venue in Seattle, do not lose time.
 Seattle provides the most relaxing and romantic experiences in fantastic locations. one of the rare lovely cities in the world that offers romantic adventures in the evergreen forests and the lofty cliffs is the Emerald City.
 Seattle is surrounded by mountains and sea and has many tourists who desire to travel to paradise.
 Seattle attracts the bel esprit persons to represent its beauties.
-Some of the fantastic touristy locations of Seattle include the Seattle Japanese Garden, Hing Hay Park, Woodland Park, Rose Garden, Seattle Art Museum, and other impressive places.
+Some of the fantastic touristy locations of Seattle include the Seattle Japanese Garden, Hing Hay Park, Woodland Park, Rose Garden, Seattle Art Museum, Mount Rainier National Park and other impressive places.
 It is suggested to explore this fantastic city via a bicycle and remember each moment of Seattle.

 #1- Seattle Art Museum